 - 2. Specifies that permitted outdoor seating areas may not extend beyond the boundary of the façade of the permit holder's licensed premises. - 3.
-Modifies the language concerning the barrier required for outdoor seating with liquor consumption to state that said barrier must be "distinct and functional" rather than "permanent or semi-permanent." - Modifies the original outdoor seating permit's annual licensing term from April 1 until March 30 to May 1 until April 30 so that it mirrors the City's annual liquor licensing term.
+Modifies the language concerning the barrier required for outdoor seating with liquor consumption to state that said barrier must be "distinct and functional" rather than "permanent or semi-permanent." - 4.
+Modifies the original outdoor seating permit's annual licensing term from April 1 until March 30 to May 1 until April 30 so that it mirrors the City's annual liquor licensing term.

 Lastly, Council inquired whether the Downtown Advisory Commission or other City community groups had opined on this matter.
-Staff has reached out to DAC and 360 Youth Services and will share their input with Council once it is received.
+Staff has reached out to DAC, the Homeowners Confederation and 360 Youth Services and will share their input with Council once it is received.
+Staff has also informed current permit holders of the potential ordinance changes.